-Where possible, we will continue to offer our current support for pupil mental health for all pupils.

-We will signpost all pupils, parents and staff to other resources to support good mental health at this time.

-When setting expectations for pupils learning remotely and not attending school, teachers will bear in mind the potential impact of the current situation on both children's and adults' mental health.
+- 13.1 When possible we will offer our current support for pupil mental health for all pupils. - 13.2 We will signpost all pupils, parents and staff to other resources to support good mental health. - 13.3 When expectations are set for a pupil's remote learning teachers will bear in mind the potential impact of the situation on both children's and adults' mental health.